iterative/gto/README.md

 ```

 To enable this workflow, you need to supply the `--av` argument to `gto show`
-and `gto which` commands.
+command.
 Other commands behave the same way regardless of the
 approach you choose.

 </details>